 - If you are using Duodopa® gel, your nurse will tell you how to use the cassette with a portable pump so that you receive the correct amount of medicine.

 - Try to keep your regular appointments with your doctor.
 This is so your doctor can check on your progress.
 During the first few weeks of treatment in particular, your dose may require adjusting.

 - Make sure you know exactly when to take your medication.
 Dose schedules and timings are important.
 Your pharmacist will be able to advise and help if you have difficulty in getting tablets out of blister packs, or if you have difficulty in remembering when to take your doses.

 - Co-careldopa tablets are available in several different strengths.
 Each time you collect a fresh supply, it's a good idea to check the strength on the pack to make sure they are what you are expecting.
 If you are unsure, ask your pharmacist for advice.

 - Co-careldopa can make your urine look a dark reddish colour.
 This is harmless and is nothing to worry about.
 It is caused by your body getting rid of the medicine.

 - If you take any medicines that you have bought without a prescription, check with a pharmacist that they are suitable to take with co-careldopa.
 This is because some medicines, such as iron and some vitamins, may interfere with it.

 - Sometimes people taking co-careldopa can fall asleep suddenly with little or no warning of being tired beforehand.
-Until you know how you react, take extra care if you drive or operate machinery.
-If you do find yourself falling asleep suddenly, you should see your doctor as soon as possible for advice, and avoid driving or using tools and machines in the meantime.
+Until you know how you react, take extra care if you drive, or if you operate machinery.
+If you do find yourself falling asleep suddenly, you should see your doctor as soon as possible for advice, and avoid driving a vehicle or using tools and machines in the meantime.

 - Stay as active as possible and exercise regularly as much as you are able.
 You may walk more slowly than before, but a daily walk is good exercise and may help to loosen up stiff muscles.